jklynch/mr-fitty/README.md

 (MSE) seems to be a natural choice.
 But these choices overlook a purely numerical advantage held by the SSR of an n-component model over any model with fewer than n components.
 This advantage is the result of using the same data to both *fit* the model and *evaluate* the model.
 Classical statistics offers methods to make improved comparisons of SSR and measures like it [2].
-My objection to these methods is that they are complicated and difficult to interpret in terms of the data itself.
+My objection to these methods is that they are difficult to interpret in terms of the data itself.

 *Prediction error* is a different approach to the model comparison problem that is computationally expensive, by comparison, but is more easily interpreted.
 A straightforward comparison of different models can be made if datasets